lazyaashish/Binance-Futures-testnet-trading-bot/README.md

 A lightweight Python CLI app for placing orders on the Binance USDT-M Futures Testnet.

-It supports Market, Limit, and Stop-Limit orders, validates CLI input, logs API requests and responses, and separates the REST client from order and command-line logic.
+It supports Market, Limit, and Stop-Limit orders, validates CLI input, logs API requests and responses, also separates the REST client from order and command-line logic.

 ## Project Structure